raiden-network/raiden/docs/rest_api.rst

 ===============

 Events are kept by the node.
 Once an event endpoint is queried the relevant events from either the beginning of time or the given block are returned.
+Events are returned in a sorted list with the most recent events on the top of the list.

 Events are queried by two different endpoints depending on whether they are related to a specific channel or not.